red5pro/terraform-azure-red5pro/README.md

   new_azure_resource_group_name      = "TestGroup"                                           # If create_azure_resource_group = true, new resource group name to be used

-  ubuntu_version            = "20.04"                                                        # The version of ubuntu which is used to create Instance, it can either be 20.04 or 22.04 type                      = "cluster"                                                      # Deployment type: single, cluster, autoscaling name                      = ""                                                             # Name to be used on all the resources as identifier path_to_red5pro_build     = "./red5pro-server-0.0.0-release.zip"                           # Absolute path or relative path to Red5 Pro server ZIP file path_to_azure_cloud_controller = "./azure-cloud-controller--0.0.0.jar"                     # Absolute path or relative path to azure cloud controller jar file
+  ubuntu_version            = "20.04"                                                        # The version of ubuntu which is used to create Instance, it can either be 20.04 or 22.04 type                      = "autoscaling"                                                      # Deployment type: single, cluster, autoscaling name                      = ""                                                             # Name to be used on all the resources as identifier path_to_red5pro_build     = "./red5pro-server-0.0.0-release.zip"                           # Absolute path or relative path to Red5 Pro server ZIP file path_to_azure_cloud_controller = "./azure-cloud-controller--0.0.0.jar"                     # Absolute path or relative path to azure cloud controller jar file